xuxuli8341/learngit/readme.txt

 Git track changes.
 Git track changes of files.

-Creating an new branch is quick.
+Creating an new branch is quick & simple.